arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 ![Histogram of covid tests by day of pandemic](media/covid_histogram.png)

 When we asked you to imagine what this plot might look like - the number of COVID tests that were performed on a given day over time – you might have imagined something like this.
-Initially you have very few tests that are being run, maybe because the pandemic hasn’t started yet and maybe also because the test isn’t yet broadly available.
+Initially you have very few tests that are being run, maybe because the pandemic hasn't started yet and maybe also because the test isn't yet broadly available.
 And at some point the number of tests shoots up and remains at a high level.
 But this simple visualization tells you so much more than that general shape.
 You can see that by 30 days, the testing ramp-up settles.
 And there appear to be some interesting things going on after day 60 that you might want to look into further.

 Even though this graph isn't publication-perfect (at least not yet), it's still very useful for honing your knowledge about the data.